KyakasHub/Lung-Cancer-Classification/README.md

 4.Symptoms of lung cancer include a cough that does not go away, chest pain and shortness of breath.

+Problem Statement:
-5.Lung cancer is often diagnosed at advanced stages when treatment options are limited.
+Lung cancer is often diagnosed at advanced stages when treatment options are limited.

-6.According to the  International Agency for Research on Cancer (IARC), Lung cancer remains the leading cause of cancer death, with an estimated 1.8 million deaths in 2020.
+According to the  International Agency for Research on Cancer (IARC), Lung cancer remains the leading cause of cancer death, with an estimated 1.8 million deaths in 2020.

-7.Earlier diagnosis would reduce the number of deaths and improve survival rates.
+Earlier diagnosis would reduce the number of deaths and improve survival rates.

-8.This project therefore focuses on leveraging on Machine Learning techniques to predict positive Lung cancer cases.
+This project therefore focuses on leveraging on Machine Learning techniques to predict positive Lung cancer cases.

 Objectives